kapilsinghnegi/aisummarizer/README.md

   VITE_RAPID_API_ARTICLE_KEY=Your_Article_Extractor_and_Summarizer_API_KEY
 ```
 3. Project Development
    a.
-Run tthe folloowing command in root folder to get the required packages
+Run the following command in the root folder to get the required packages
 ```
   npm install
 ```